DreaMinder/nuxt-payload-extractor/README.md

 # Nuxt payload extractor

-Nuxt.js module that makes `nuxt generate` command to store html and payload separately. **Early stages of development, I warned ya!**
+Nuxt.js module that makes `nuxt generate` command to store html and payload separately.
+See it in action on my site: [DreaMinder.pro](https://DreaMinder.pro)

 ## Benefits